-There were about 110 destinations at Level 3 on May 16, a slight increase from May 9.
+There are almost 110 destinations at Level 3 this week.
 Level 3 locations now account for nearly half of the roughly 235 places monitored by the CDC.

 The CDC advises that you get up-to-date with your Covid-19 vaccines before traveling to a Level 3 destination.
 Being “up-to-date” means you have had not only the full initial vaccinations but any boosters for which you’re eligible.

-Destinations carrying the "Level 2: Covid-19 Moderate" designation reported 50 to 100 Covid-19 cases per 100,000 residents in the past 28 days.
-Just two places were moved to this level on Monday:
+Destinations carrying the “Level 2: Covid-19 Moderate” designation reported 50 to 100 Covid-19 cases per 100,000 residents in the past 28 days.
+Eight places were moved to this level on Tuesday:

-To be in "Level 1: Covid-19 Low," a destination must have had 49 or fewer new cases per 100,000 residents over the past 28 days.
-Four destinations were added to the category on May 16:
+To be in “Level 1: Covid-19 Low,” a destination must have had 49 or fewer new cases per 100,000 residents over the past 28 days.
+Two destinations were added to the category on May 31:

 All four nations had been at Level 2 last week.

 The CDC advises against travel to these places precisely because the risks are unknown.
-Others in this category include the Azores, Cambodia, Macao and Tanzania.
+Destinations in this category include French Polynesia, the Azores, Cambodia and Tanzania.

 A medical expert weighs in on risk levels